akkadian Global Directory Helps Dentons Unify Workforce

 As the way legal firms deliver services to clients, Dentons US LLP (Dentons) is leading the way in advances, harnessing new collaborative technologies.
 Dentons challenges the statues quo while delivering consistent and uncompromising quality to its clients.
 What makes Dentons so different is that it has no single headquarters and no dominant culture.
 Diverse in terms of geography, language and nationalities, the firm offers equally diverse clients expertise with deep experience in worldwide legal traditions.

 But, this business model does create a complicated communications infrastructure.
-For example, a recent merger with McKenna, Long and Aldrich (MLA) presented a challenge for the IT staff; how could the staff find a way to unify two distinct communications directories?
+For example, a recent merger with McKenna, Long and Aldrich (MLA) presented a challenge for Dentons’ IT staff.
+With the merger, MLA was bringing its own company directory.
+How could the staff find a way to unify two distinct communications directories?

 “After the merger, we were still two distinct firms, with two distinct directories; we were using two separate data sources,” explains Phil Nevins, Infrastructure and Voice Lead Engineer at Dentons.